I'm learning a lot lately.

 relax girl, it's OKAY.

 I've learned that food has no morals.
-Food in its basic food is simply FOOD.
+Food in its basic form is simply FOOD.
 It has been elevated in our current lives as some sort of idol and god.
 I've learned that vegetables aren't gods and that desserts aren't the devil.
 And I've learned that what I eat doesn't determine whether or not I'm a good or a bad person.
 Balance is golden, obsession is destruction.
 The sense of taste is one of five God-given senses humans are given to experience life.

 I've been under the bondage of practicing perfectionism since I was young.
 I've now learned that perfectionism is bad.
 After I finally "got it" I had to tell myself that over and over again.
 Perfection is bad.
 Bad.
 Perfection isn't something to boast about.
 It is a character flaw, not a character enhancement.
 Striving for excellence is beautiful but perfectionism isn't respectable, cool, or admirable.
 It's pitiful.
 It's pride on our sleeves.
 And I've learned to be discerning as I determine whether or not I'm striving for excellence or whether I'm reaching for perfectionism.
 Excellence says that we are valuable humans, with individual gifts to use to our fullest potential for a full life.
 Perfectionism says we have no value unless we are perfect and it shows that our motives are prideful, not motives to enrich our lives with excllence but instead designed to coldly paint our lives with pride.